 In 2004, Oxford University Press published his introduction to contemporary philosophy entitled Thinking It Through.
 In January 2005, Princeton University Press published The Ethics of Identity and in February 2006 Norton published Cosmopolitanism: Ethics in a World of Strangers, which won the 2007 Arthur Ross Award of the Council on Foreign Relations.
 In January 2008, Harvard University Press published his Experiments in Ethics, based on his 2005 Flexner lectures at Bryn Mawr.
 In November 2009, Forbes Magazine put Professor Appiah on a list of the world’s seven most powerful thinkers, selected by Princeton’s President.
 Norton published The Honor Code: How Moral Revolutions Happen in October 2010.
 His books have been translated into many other languages, including Chinese, Dutch, French, German, Hebrew, Indonesian, Italian, Korean, Portuguese and Spanish.
-He is working on a new book on idealization, which will be the topic of his Carus lectures at the Eastern Division annual meetings of the American Philosophical Association in December 2013; and he has begun work on a short book on the Idea of the West.
+He is working on a new book on idealization, the topic of his Carus lectures at the Eastern Division annual meetings of the American Philosophical Association in December 2013; and he has begun work on a short book on the Idea of the West.
 Professor Appiah is also the general editor of the Global Ethics Series, published by W. W. Norton.
 In the Spring of 2014, Harvard University Press will publish his Lines of Descent: W. E. B. Du Bois and the Emergence of Identity.

 Honors and Awards